 SAN DIEGO and ROCHESTER, Minn.
-(June 21, 2017) – EDF Renewable Energy (EDF RE) has signed an agreement to supply Southern Minnesota Municipal Power Agency (SMMPA) with 100 megawatts (MW) of wind energy from the Stoneray Wind Project in Minnesota beginning in 2020.
+(June 21, 2017) – EDF Renewables (EDF RE) has signed an agreement to supply Southern Minnesota Municipal Power Agency (SMMPA) with 100 megawatts (MW) of wind energy from the Stoneray Wind Project in Minnesota beginning in 2020.
 Construction is expected to commence in early 2018 with an anticipated commercial operation date (COD) of December 2018.

 Stoneray Wind Project, located in Pipestone and Murray counties in Southwestern Minnesota, will be comprised of up to 50 wind turbine generators.
 The project was made possible due to grid transmission expansion.
 These important improvements propel the project forward, and with it comes an expected 150+ construction jobs and 10 long-term, full-time positions as well as millions of dollars in economic benefits to the local area.